ArubaKube/flower-demo/demo/README.md

 ## Run with the Simulation Engine

-In the `quickstart` directory, use `flwr run` to run a local simulation:
+Use `flwr run` to run a local simulation:

 ```bash
 flwr run .